Knicks bring Tom Thibodeau back to New York as new coach - WHIZ News

 He got it Thursday, when the Knicks brought the former NBA Coach of the Year back to the organization he helped reach the NBA Finals as an assistant.

-Thibodeau was an assistant with the Knicks from 1996-2003, part of Jeff Van Gundy’s staff when they made a run from the No. 8 seed to the finals.
+Thibodeau was an assistant with the Knicks from 1996-2003, part of Jeff Van Gundy’s staff when they made a run from the No. 8 seed to the finals in 1999.
 He’s had success all around the NBA since he left and the Knicks have had almost none, but that hasn’t dampened his desire to come back.

 “Maybe part of that is I grew up in Connecticut.
 My father, my family, we grew up as Knick fans,” Thibodeau said during a Zoom press conference.
 “I think I experienced it during the ’90s that there’s no better place to be than Madison Square Garden.
 And so I love challenges, I love that city, I love the arena, I love the fans and I’m excited about the team.”